aerospacetutors/CAPIT/README.md

 ## CAPIT

 The CAPit web app is well designed and intuitive.
 It achieves the goal of making aerosols, carbon, and plankton data easily accessible and understandable for elementary students.
-It was designed for NASA SpaceApps Hackathon 2024, Athlone.
+It was designed for NASA SpaceApps Hackathon 2024, Athlone by Aerospace Tutors for the challenge PACE in the classroom.

+## Aerospace tutors group
+1. Adetunji Ayoade (Group Owner)
+2. Alapan Bagchi
+3. Rooshmica Ramesh
+4. Oluwatimilehin Ajakaiye

 Strengths: